Links to a range of useful information.

 youthworkireland.ie

-Available from 4pm to 8pm for to young people aged between 16 and 25, the chat service is as easy to use as WhatsApp.
+Youth Work Ireland have a chat service available from 4pm to 8pm, Monday to Friday (excluding bank holidays) for young people aged between 16 and 25.
 You can message a Youth Information Worker with any questions you have about education, employment, your rights and entitlements, social protection benefits, college grants, accommodation, and more.
-We can give you information, answer your questions, and provide you with a second opinion.

 YouthWork Ireland